ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The RadialMenu can also be placed inside a `VRTK_InteractableObject` for the RadialMenu to be anchored to a world object instead of the controller.
 The `Events Manager` parameter will automatically be set if the RadialMenu is a child of an InteractableObject, but it can also be set manually in the inspector.
 Additionally, for the RadialMenu to be anchored in the world, the `RadialMenuController` script in the prefab must be replaced with `VRTK_IndependentRadialMenuController`.
 See the script information for further details on making the RadialMenu independent of the controllers.

-There are a number of parameters that can be set on the Prefab which are provided by the `VRTK/Scripts/Controls/2D/RadialMenu/RadialMenu.cs` script which is applied to the `Panel` child of the prefab.

 ### Inspector Parameters

-  * **Buttons:** Array of Buttons that define the interactive buttons required to be displayed as part of the radial menu.
-Each Button has the following properties:
+ * **Buttons:** An array of Buttons that define the interactive buttons required to be displayed as part of the radial menu.
-   * **ButtonIcon:** Icon to use inside the button arc (should be circular).
-   * **OnClick():** Methods to invoke when the button is clicked.
-   * **OnHold():** Methods to invoke each frame while the button is held down.
-   * **OnHoverEnter():** Methods to invoke when button is first hovered over.
-   * **OnHoverExit():** Methods to invoke when button leaves the hovered state.
  * **Button Prefab:** The base for each button in the menu, by default set to a dynamic circle arc that will fill up a portion of the menu.
  * **Button Thickness:** Percentage of the menu the buttons should fill, 1.0 is a pie slice, 0.1 is a thin ring.
  * **Button Color:** The background colour of the buttons, default is white.
  * **Offset Distance:** The distance the buttons should move away from the centre.
 This creates space between the individual buttons.
  * **Offset Rotation:** The additional rotation of the Radial Menu.
  * **Rotate Icons:** Whether button icons should rotate according to their arc or be vertical compared to the controller.
  * **Icon Margin:** The margin in pixels that the icon should keep within the button.
+ * **Is Shown:** Whether the buttons are shown
  * **Hide On Release:** Whether the buttons should be visible when not in use.
  * **Execute On Unclick:** Whether the button action should happen when the button is released, as opposed to happening immediately when the button is pressed.
  * **Base Haptic Strength:** The base strength of the haptic pulses when the selected button is changed, or a button is pressed.
 Set to zero to disable.
  * **Menu Buttons:** The actual GameObjects that make up the radial menu.
-  * **Regenerate Buttons:** Button to force regeneration of the radial menu in the editor.

 ### Example

 `VRTK/Examples/030_Controls_RadialTouchpadMenu` displays a radial menu for each controller.
 The left controller uses the `Hide On Release` variable, so it will only be visible if the left touchpad is being touched.
 It also uses the `Execute On Unclick` variable to delay execution until the touchpad button is unclicked.
 The example scene also contains a demonstration of anchoring the RadialMenu to an interactable cube instead of a controller.

+---

+## Independent Radial Menu Controller (VRTK_IndependentRadialMenuController)
+ > extends RadialMenuController

-### VRTK_IndependentRadialMenuController
+### Overview

 This script inherited from `RadialMenuController` and therefore can be used instead of `RadialMenuController` to allow the RadialMenu to be anchored to any object, not just a controller.
 The RadialMenu will show when a controller is near the object and the buttons can be clicked with the `Use Alias` button.
 The menu also automatically rotates towards the user.

 To convert the default `RadialMenu` prefab to be independent of the controllers:

 * Make the `RadialMenu` a child of an object other than a controller.
 * Position and scale the menu by adjusting the transform of the `RadialMenu` empty.
 * Replace `RadialMenuController` with `VRTK_IndependentRadialMenuController`.
 * Ensure the parent object has the `VRTK_InteractableObject` script.
 * Verify that `Is Usable` and `Hold Button to Use` are both checked.
 * Attach `VRTK_InteractTouch` and `VRTK_InteractUse` scripts to the controllers.

-### VRTK_IndependentRadialMenuController - Inspector Parameters
+### Inspector Parameters

  * **Events Manager:** If the RadialMenu is the child of an object with VRTK_InteractableObject attached, this will be automatically obtained.
 It can also be manually set.
  * **Add Menu Collider:** Whether or not the script should dynamically add a SphereCollider to surround the menu.
  * **Collider Radius Multiplier:** This times the size of the RadialMenu is the size of the collider.
  * **Hide After Execution:** If true, after a button is clicked, the RadialMenu will hide.
-  * **Offset Radius Multiplier:** How far away from the object the menu should be placed, relative to the size of the RadialMenu.
+ * **Offset Multiplier:** How far away from the object the menu should be placed, relative to the size of the RadialMenu.
  * **Rotate Towards:** The object the RadialMenu should face towards.
 If left empty, it will automatically try to find the Headset Camera.

 ---

-## ConsoleViewerCanvas
+## Console Viewer Canvas (ConsoleViewer)

 ### Overview